Deep Extrapolation for Attribute-Enhanced Generation: Related Work

 \paragraph{Generalization to Low Data Regimes:} Previous approaches aim to generalize classification and regression to low data settings.
 Imbalanced classification methods upsample or downsample classes\citep{chawla2002smote,garcia2009evolutionary} or reweight the training cost function \citep{huang2016learning,cao2019learning, cui2019class}. \cite{yang2021delving} improve the generalization of regression models in extrapolation and interpolation of the continuous data domain by smoothing both the label and features of the training data.
 Unlike prior work in this area, GENhance aims to generate samples in low/no data settings.
 Methods that can better generalize discriminators to these regions are complimentary and orthogonal to our work.

 \paragraph{Data-Driven Design:} Data-driven design aims to learn a distribution over a high-dimensional input space that is optimized for a fitness function corresponding to a desirable property.
 Design methods often iterate sampling from a generator, and then updating the generator to assign a higher probability to inputs that a discriminator predicts to have higher fitness \citep{bedbrook2019machine,biswas2021low,mansouri2018machine}.
 Auto-focused oracles \citep{fannjiang2020autofocused} also adapt discriminators throughout this optimization process to using re-weighting of the training examples in the cost function to make them more reliable in the regions where the generator is more likely to generate.
-Adaptive sampling \citep{brookes2019conditioning} uses a fixed discriminator/oracle model and iteratively learns the distribution of inputs conditioned on a desirable property using importance sampling.
-We view the aforementioned techniques as complementary as GENhance proposes a model-specific architecture for optimizing attributes.
+CbAS \citep{brookes2019conditioning} and DbAS \citep{brookes2018design} use a fixed discriminator/oracle model and iteratively learns the distribution of inputs conditioned on a desirable property using importance sampling.
+CbAS is an improved version of DbAS which also re-weights samples based on how close they are to the original training data.
+We view these techniques as complementary as GENhance proposes a model-specific architecture for optimizing attributes.

+\citet{das2021accelerated} train VAE to learn latent space and use latent space classifiers to sample latent vectors through rejection sampling and decode them into sequences that would have the target attribute/label. \citet{hawkins2021generating} also decode generations of a VAE by conditioning on latent vectors that correspond to the target attribute/label. \citet{hoffman2020optimizing} seek to optimize molecular designs by using zeroth-order optimization on query-based prediction of candidate molecules’ properties. \citet{gomez2018automatic} build a Gaussian Process (GP) regression model trained with latent vectors to predict their inputs’ labels and use gradient-based optimization on the GP to find sequences with target attributes.
+Compared with these previous works, the core difference in our approach is the combination of cycle-consistency and contrastive discriminatory objective to train the generator and discriminator as one model.

 \paragraph{Controllable Text Generation:}